galaxyproject/galaxy-hub/src/admin/maintenance/index.md

+# Galaxy Maintenance

 Maintaining a Galaxy instance is important to do, something that cannot be understated.

-For security and bug fixes, it's recommended that you follow the [RSS feed](/src/news/index.md) or the [Mailing List](/src/mailing-lists/index.md).
+## Security Notices

+If you maintain a public instance of Galaxy it is recommended to sign up for the public servers mailing list [galaxy-public-servers@lists.galaxyproject.org](galaxy-public-servers@lists.galaxyproject.org) to receive security fixes with priority.
+Also consider adding your instance to the [public servers page](/src/public-galaxy-servers/index.md) so more people can discover it.

 ## General Update Procedures

-Many admins update every 2-3 months, though update frequency largely depends on your local instance's needs (e.g. new Galaxy features your users will want) and how much disruption your user base will tolerate (in terms of downtime + UI changes, etc)
+Many admins update to each new release, though update frequency largely depends on your local instance's needs (e.g. new Galaxy features your users will want) and how much disruption your user base will tolerate (in terms of downtime + UI changes, etc)

-1. read release notes and look for possible breakage, security fixes, new features
+1. Read [release notes](/src/docs/index.md#releases) and look for possible breakage, security fixes, new features,
-1. `git pull`; production deployments should be updating from the `master` branch, by tracking that you can update from latest release to latest release.
+1. Update code to the chosen release branch (release_17.01 here).
+ * New Galaxy repository: `$ git clone -b release_17.01 https://github.com/galaxyproject/galaxy.git`
+ * Update of existing repository: `$ git checkout release_17.01 && git pull --ff-only origin release_17.01`
+1. (when prompted) Update Galaxy database
-1. backup Galaxy database (e.g. `pg_dump -U <username> <database> > galaxy-backup-$(date "+%s").sql`)
+ * Backup Galaxy database (e.g. `pg_dump -U <username> <database> > galaxy-backup-$(date "+%s").sql`).
-1. update Galaxy database if necessary (`sh manage_db.sh upgrade`)
+ * Migrate your DB with `sh manage_db.sh upgrade`.
-1. search conflicts and resolve (check `git status`)
+1. Search conflicts and resolve (check `git status`),
-1. diff `config/galaxy.ini` and `config/galaxy.ini.sample` to check for possible new features/changes
+1. Diff `config/galaxy.ini` and `config/galaxy.ini.sample` to check for possible new features/changes,
-1. in general all config files should be merged with the *.sample files
+1. In general all config files should be merged with the *.sample files.
   * meld is a good graphical editor for this
   * some of us prefer something like `vimdiff`
-1. run migration scripts (e.g. `sh ./scripts/migrate_tools/0011_tools.sh install_dependencies`)
+1. (when prompted) Run tool migration scripts (e.g. `sh ./scripts/migrate_tools/0011_tools.sh install_dependencies`).
-1. Update all Tool Shed tools and install new useful ones (find new one on News Brief and release notes from the last month)
-1. Write release notes and send to your user group
+1. Notify your user group and share the release notes.